 Going lime raises awareness and funds for a very special cause.
-Your support and participation in Put Lymphoma in the Limelight will allow us to place Lymphoma Care Nurses in hospitals across Australia.
+Your support and participation in Put Lymphoma in the Limelight will allow us to fund Lymphoma Care Nurses across Australia.

 Imagine the difference that these specialists will have for people newly diagnosed and needing information; for families who need support and education and to lean on throughout their journey.

-Lymphoma care nurses will be there to help patients and their families navigate the system,
+Dedicated lymphoma care nurses will be there to help patients and their families to navigate the healthcare system,

 access the most up to date treatments and take the fear of the unknown

 Simply - Lymphoma Care Nurses are changing lives.

 In that instant when our GP said lymphoma, our whole world changed – our daughter has cancer, and it’s one I know nothing about.
 My husband and I had no idea with what would come next; treatments and chemotherapy, travelling from Mildura into Melbourne, will she be able to keep going to school?
 Our heads and hearts were in overdrive.